-Appellants assert that the placement of the proposed development in this location creates development that is not contiguous with the surrounding areas to the north, south and east and will adversely affect views of the adjacent coastal resources to the west (the Northern Dunes).
-In addition the Appellants assert that the project would not protect the scenic and visual qualities of the area since the scenic and visual qualities of the area derive from the present open space character of the area and that adding buildings and roadways cannot possibly be considered an improvement to the natural condition of the area.
-In the aforementioned July 30, 2015 letter from the Applicants (see Exhibit 9), they assert that in designing the project, they took great "care in protecting the scenic and visual qualities of the area" and that considering the small, single story with living roofs design, their "project should be considered a model for protecting scenic and visual qualities."
+Appellants assert that the placement of the proposed development in this location creates new residential development that is not contiguous with the surrounding areas to the north, south and east and will adversely affect views of the adjacent coastal resources to the west (the Northern Dunes).
+In addition the Appellants assert that the project would impact the scenic and visual qualities of the area, since the scenic and visual qualities of the area derive from the present open space character of the area, including the subject vacant parcel site, and that adding buildings and roadways cannot possibly be considered an improvement to the natural condition of the area.
+In the aforementioned July 30, 2015 letter from the Applicants (see Exhibit 8), they assert that in designing the project, they took great "care in protecting the scenic and visual qualities of the area" and that considering the small, single story with living roofs design, their "project should be considered a model for protecting scenic and visual qualities."